-The project will support case-study work in four local communities (with a particular focus on women in those communities), working through ABS issues and strengthening local capacities to engage with those issues.
-Tentative predictions about immediate beneficiaries from the case studies based on the national partners' expert knowledge of population density and community structures (in the tentatively identified case study areas) estimate approximately 560 households, including 3,200 people, will be involved in project activities or so closely proximate that they experience direct spill-over benefits.
-Within those areas, in Benin, there are a number of women's groups for production and value-addition for hard-to-process crops (e.g. oil palm, cassava).
-These households, individuals and groups will benefit from the introduction of policies, protocols and mechanisms that recognize and promote their rights as either providers or recipients of genetic resources.
-Two of the communities are being selected as good candidates for supplying genetic resources and traditional knowledge, which they will do so subject to 'pilot' ABS agreements.
-Depending on the form of benefits that project participants decide should be shared; the beneficiaries could be the entire population (approximately 1,600 people, half women), or a cadre of stewards of a particular resource within the communities, for example, traditional healers.
+The project will support case-study work in four local communities-(with a particular focus on women in those communities), working through ABS issues and strengthening local capacities to engage with those issues.
+Tentative predictions about immediate beneficiaries from the case studies based on the national partners' expert knowledge of population density and community structures (in the four tentatively identified case study areas) estimate approximately 560 households, including 3,200 people, will be-involved in project activities or so closely proximate that they experience direct spill-over benefits.
+Within those areas, in Benin Benin, there are a number of women's groups for production and value-addition for hard-to-process crops (e.g. oil palm, cassava).
+In Madagascar, there are no active women's groups to work within the tentatively identified sites (with the exception of a very informal association of women traditional healers), However, there are high level national commitments to foster the development of women's organisations, so the project can provide a piloting opportunity in the ABS context.
+These communities, households, individuals and groups will benefit from the introduction of policies, protocols and mechanisms that recognise and promote their rights as either providers or recipients of genetic resources.

+Two of the communities are being selected as good candidates for supplying genetic resources and traditional knowledge pursuant to, which they will do so 'pilot' ABS agreements to be developed.
+Depending on the form of benefits that project participants decide should be shared; the beneficiaries could be the entire population (approximately 1,600 people, half women), or a cadre of stewards of a particular resource within the communities, for example, traditional healers, women's groups involved in biological resources management.
 Similarly, two of the communities selected as good candidates for receiving genetic resources on the basis that they need, and will seek to access, adapted germplasm to respond to climate changes or soil degradation, will also be subject to pilot ABS agreements, from within the country or outside.
 Arguably all people (approximately 1,600) in those communities will be beneficiaries; or at least the farmers that are growing the growing the adapted crop.

 Beyond the three year life of the project, it is difficult to predict how many ABS agreements will be eventually be developed once national to local policies and implementation mechanisms are in place.
 There is however a growing body of anecdotal evidence about ABS deals struck in countries with ABS regulations (e.g. India, Brazil, Costa Rica).
-Given that experts in both Benin and Madagascar confirm there is a significant amount of 'informal' accessing of (and demand for) genetic resources and traditional knowledge from their countries, it is logical to conclude that the introduction of regulations will lead to formalized negotiations and ABS agreements in both countries (unless the regulations are structured in a way to deter potential applicants).
+Given that experts in both Benin and Madagascar confirm there is a significant amount of 'informal' accessing of (and demand for) genetic resources and traditional knowledge from their countries, it is logical to conclude that the introduction of regulations will lead to formalised negotiations and ABS agreements in both countries (unless the regulations are structured in a way to deter potential applicants).